 , it is clear that Pusha T is not quite as skilled on the mic as he once was in his glory days with Clipse.
 Pusha T makes up for his lack of groundbreaking lyricism found on Hell Hath No Fury

 with attempts at having a more versatile sound by adding catchier choruses, and using huge cinematic beats a la Rick Ross’ Rich Forever

 .
 Wrath of Cain

 shows Pusha T’s “versatility” wheels begin to churn.
 Wrath of Caine

-is much better than its predecessors, because it sees Pusha attempting to add more flavor and imagination into his previously stale sound.
-On this mixtape, Pusha T uses Old Testament religious imagery, and makes it more modern and much more dangerous.
-Pusha attempts, and succeeds, to revive his relevancy and even captures elements of Clipse’s sound, making it more modern.
-Although many of Pusha’s flaws that were on his previous solo releases are still here, he makes up for them with his calculated flow and beat choice.
+is a much better than either of his previous EPs because Pusha is attempting to add more flavor and imagination into his previously stale solo releases.
+Pusha uses Old Testament religious imagery, and making it more modern.
+His attempts to revive his relevancy and to possibly capture the elements of Clipse’s classic sound, making it more modern are largely successful; although many of Pusha’s flaws that were on his previous mixtapes are still here.
 Wrath of Caine

 shows, Pusha unable to find his creative sweet spot and that he wants to improve his sound which is worthy of praise.